Velomobile: DIY (do it yourself) velomobiles

 With a growing DIY-community and an increasing interest in environmentally friendly "green energy", some hobbyists have endeavored to build their own velomobiles from kits, sourced components, or from scratch.
-When compared to similar sized commercial velomobiles, the DIY velomobiles tend to be less expensive.
+When compared to similar sized commercial velomobiles, the DIY velomobiles from kits tend to be less expensive.

-Probably the most built velomobile kits are the various models of the Alleweder made from prefabricated aluminium sheet metal due to its affordable price.
-Some velomobile manufacturers offer their models as kits for self-assembly (Räderwerk Milan Mk2 + Milan SL, Beyss Go-One Evo K + Go-One Evo Ks, Alleweder A9/Sunrider Mk2 for instance) at reduced price.
+Probably the most built velomobile kits were the various models of the Alleweder made from prefabricated aluminium sheet metal due to its affordable price.
+Due to low demand, the Alleweder A4 kit was discontinued in 2020.
+In 2025 Passion-Velomobile in France restarted the manufacture and sales of the Alleweder aluminum DIY kit.

 Velomobile and recumbent Internet communities

 Many amateur velomobile builders are also recumbent bike riders.
 In more recent years many online velomobile groups, some of them focusing on specific regions, have appeared, on Facebook and on other platforms.